 - Add the sugar, yogurt, and butter to a small saucepan over low heat.
 When the sugar has dissolved, turn the heat up to medium high and bring to a boil.

 - Remove from heat and stir in the coconut extract.

-- Top pancakes with fresh blackberries and coconut flakes and the coconut yogurt syrup.
+- Top pancakes with the coconut syrup, fresh berries, and coconut flakes.